kellya/notipy/README.md

 At this point you should be able to send a message with: `./noti.py send "message to send"` or if you are so inclined, you can pipe stdin to the script with `echo "message to send"|./noti.py send`
 # Inspiration
 I tried to use [mnotify](https://matrix.org/docs/projects/client/mnotify) which is written in go.
 When I ran `make`, it gave a segfault upon running `mnotify`.
 Rather than try to learn go, I decided to just try to do the same thing in python.

+# Contribute
+Feel free to fork, make updates and submit a pull request for new things or to fix some horrible python atrocity I have commited ;)

+# Chat
+You can join me on matrix at https://matrix.to/#/#noti.py:arachnitech.com

 # Notes
 I started using matrix 3 days ago.
 There are a lot of things about its operation that I haven't figure out yet.
 This will hopefully progress as I figure things out, but beware that this approach may not be the best one.